 A free PSA is primarily ordered when a man has a moderately elevated total PSA.
-The results give the doctor additional information about whether the person is at an increased risk of having prostate cancer and help with the decision of whether to biopsy the prostate.
+The results give the healthcare provider additional information about whether the person is at an increased risk of having prostate cancer and help with the decision of whether to biopsy the prostate.

-The total PSA may be ordered during treatment of men who have been diagnosed with prostate cancer to verify the effectiveness of treatment and at regular intervals after treatment to monitor for cancer recurrence.
-It is also ordered at regular intervals when a man with cancer is participating in "watchful waiting" and not currently treating his prostate cancer.
+The total PSA may be ordered at regular intervals during treatment of men who have been diagnosed with prostate cancer and when a man with cancer is participating in "watchful waiting" and not currently treating his prostate cancer.

-PSA velocity.
-This is the change in PSA concentrations over time.
-If the PSA continues to rise significantly over time (at least 3 samples at least 18 months apart), then it is more likely that prostate cancer is present.
+PSA velocity—the change in PSA concentrations over time; if the PSA continues to rise significantly over time (at least 3 samples at least 18 months apart), then it is more likely that prostate cancer is present.
 If it climbs rapidly, then the affected person may have a more aggressive form of cancer.

-PSA doubling time.
-This is another version of the PSA velocity.
-It measures how rapidly the PSA concentration doubles.
+PSA doubling time—another version of the PSA velocity; it measures how rapidly the PSA concentration doubles.

 During treatment for prostate cancer, the PSA level should begin to fall.
 At the end of treatment, it should be at very low or undetectable levels in the blood.
 If concentrations do not fall to very low levels, then the treatment has not been fully effective.
 Following treatment, the PSA test is performed at regular intervals to monitor the person for cancer recurrence.
 Since even tiny increases can be significant, those affected may want to have their monitoring PSA tests done by the same laboratory each time so that testing variation is kept to a minimum.

-A relatively new test called "ultrasensitive PSA" (USPSA) has been reported.
-It has been suggested that this test may be useful in monitoring for persistence or recurrence of cancer after treatment.
+A test called "ultrasensitive PSA" (USPSA) may be useful in monitoring for persistence or recurrence of cancer after treatment.
 This test detects PSA at much lower levels than the traditional test.
 It has been suggested that increases in PSA due to the persistence or return of cancer can be identified much sooner with this test.
 However, results of this test must be interpreted with caution.
-Because the test is very sensitive, there can be an increase in PSA levels from one time to the next even when no cancer is present (false positive).
+Because the test is very sensitive, there can be small increases in PSA levels from one time to the next even when no cancer is present (false positive).

 Prostate manipulation by biopsy or resection of the prostate will significantly elevate PSA levels.
 The blood test should be done before surgery or six weeks after manipulation.